hexanal/fredmercy-blog/NOTES.md

 # NOTES

+## October 24, 2020

+On this beautiful Saturday morning, I've been taking a short window of opportunity to do some extra work on the page navigation.
+And navigating the site made some other issues apparent:

+- comments are not yet re-activated; this will need some thinking, so if I decide to deploy this new version, it will be without support for commenting on the posts.
+Boo-hoo, who cares.
+- I defaulted to using the current way of displaying posts, by month, with a dropdown shortcut to reach past archives.
+I like the idea of having only one blog index, so I'll keep it that way for now.
+But I also want to allow users to filter out all the dumb posts and focus on the "better ones", if there are some.
+Obviously, since these days I only post about dumb shit, this filtering functionality isn't the priority.
+  - although, I still want to work on that to allow filtering the Bookmarks page (which by the way I have to fill up with new shit!)
+- the "COMING SOON" homepage is good enough, I guess, since I don't need a "main" website for now.
+But eventually I'll have to think about what I want to put in there.
+And this will require some intense refactoring of the CSS and JS, most probably... to separate the two spaces?
+Or I can keep the current setup?
+It's been a year and I still sort of love it!
+- I have to think about the "themes" and whether I want to keep that feature.
+Maybe stick with only three themes that I really tweak to perfection?
+  - "june" theme
+  - "dark" theme
+  - "b&w" theme? (most accessible theme)

 ## October 23, 2020

 Finally achieved feature-parity with my Gulp-powered setup, but now with a completely custom thing.
 I still use a few packages that are essential for the frontend to be operational, but for all the "generating a static HTML website" side of things, we're all good.